mjrlgue/obi11g/README.md

 - An Oracle BI 11g best practice is to manage security by Application Roles.
 - Understanding the differences between the Identity Store, Credential Store, and Policy Store is critical for advanced security configuration and maintenance.

+### Backwards compatibility
+The best practice for OBI 11g security is to use the default Oracle Fusion Middleware security model.
+However, the legacy approach to manage security via the Oracle BI metada repository (RPD) is still allowed.
+This backwards compatibility for security allows environments running on previous versions of Oracle BI (for example, Oracle BI 10g).

+### Managing by application roles
+In previous releases of Oracle BI security, groups and the relationship of a managed Identity Store's (that is LDAP or custom relational table) users with an Oracle BI group was managed within the RPD.
+A group was the highest level of organization for specific sets of users.
+This goes for both the metadata repository and the Web Catalog.
+This legacy approach was limited to a single software solution, Oracle BI.

+In OBI 11g, the default security model is the Oracle Fusion Middleware security model which has a much broader vision and scope.
+General Information Technology security administration best practice is to set permissions or privileges to a specific point of access on a group and not individual users.
+The same idea applies here except there is another enterprise level of user/group aggregation called an **Application Role**.
+Application roles  can contain other application roles, groups, or individual users.
+Access privileges to a certain object such as a folder, web page, or column should always be assigned to an application role.
+Application roles for Oracle BI 11g can be managed in the Oracle Enterprise Manager Fusion Middleware
+Control interface.

+### Security providers
+OBI 11g uses three main repositories for accessing authentication and authorization information, and are:
+- Identity Store
+- Credential Store
+- Policy Store

+### Identity Store
+This is the authentication provider.
+A simple mnemonic here is that this store tells OBI how to identify any users attempting to access the system.
+An example of creating an Identity Store would be to configure an LDAP system such as the Oracle Internet Directory or Microsoft Active Directory to reference users within an organization.

+### Credential Store
+The credential store is ultimately for advanced Oracle configuration.
+The Credential Store does exactly what its name implies - it stores credentials.

+Specifically, it is used to store credentials of other applications, which the core application (that is, OBI) may access later without having to re-enter credentials.
+An example of this would be integrating OBI 11g with the **Oracle Enterprise Management (EPM)** suite. let's say that users of a company want to access the OBI dashboard.While viewing said dashboard, the user requires the ability to click on a link which opens an Oracle EPM Financial Report containing more details about the concern.
+And the question is: How could they open and view the report without being prompted for credentials?
+The answer would be that the credential store would be configured with the credentials of a central user having access to the Oracle EPM environment.
+This central user's credentials (encrypted one) are passed along with the daashboard wiewer's request and _voilà_, they have access !

+### Policy Store
+The policy store is unique to Fusion Middleware security and leverages a security standard referred to as **eXtensible Access Control Markup Language (XACML),** which provides granular access and privilege control for an enterprise application.
+This is one of the reasons why managing by application roles becomes so important.
+The application priviles, such as the ability to administer the OBI 11g RPD, are assigned to a particular application role, and these associations are defined in the policy store.

+The following illustration shows from where each area of security management is controlled:

+[image 51]

+These three types of security providers within Oracle Fusion Middleware are integral to the Oracle BI 11g architecture.
+A chapter or more could be written on each provider but that is outside the scope of this book.
+Further recommended research on this topic would be to look at Oracle Fusion Middleware Security, OPSS, and the **Application Development Framework (ADF).**